Probate Q&A Series

 • Gather Records: Collect deeds, tax bills, and any proof of ownership or payment.

-• Submit on Time: File your verified claim with the county finance office within 90 days of the first notice.
+• Submit on Time: File your claim in the foreclosure matter before the surplus is disbursed.

 If you encounter questions or need assistance preparing your claim, having knowledgeable legal support can streamline the process and protect your rights.